ravi-prakash1907/Prioritize-Vaccine-Delivery/README.md

 ## The Intro 📌

-This repository is created towards developing a solution for the prject entitled **Prioritize vaccine delivery using AI/ML** of [EY Techathon - 2020](https://www.ey.com/en_in/techathon).
+This repository is created towards developing a solution for the project entitled **Prioritize vaccine delivery using AI/ML** of [EY Techathon - 2020](https://www.ey.com/en_in/techathon).

 _**more information about this project** can be found [here](https://www.ey.com/en_in/techathon/problem-statement-ii-prioritize-vaccine-delivery-using-ai-ml)._

 ### Objective 🤔
-Our objective is to give a solution for the the problem that __where the vaccine should be delivered first,__ accross the whole nation.
-Furtheremore, it'll be even better if could give that how much percentage of total dose should be delivered there.
+Our objective is to provide a solution to the problem of __where the vaccine should be delivered first,__ accross the whole nation.
+Furtheremore, it'll be even better if we could predict the percentage of total dose that should be delivered there.
 The priority can be classified on the base of multiple criterion, viz.:
 1. **states** or **union-teritories**
 2. **districts** or **provinces**